civetweb/civetweb/docs/Building.md

 #### Using Visual Studio
 Open the *VS2012/civetweb.sln* in Visual Studio.
-To include SSL support, you may have to use yaSSL.
+To include SSL support, you may have to add an extra library for the cryptography support.
+You might wish to use yaSSL.
 However, it is GPL licensed.
 See [yaSSL.md](https://github.com/civetweb/civetweb/blob/master/docs/yaSSL.md) for more information.
+Alternatively, you might wish to use OpenSSL.
+See [OpenSSL.md](https://github.com/civetweb/civetweb/blob/master/docs/OpenSSL.md) for more information.

 #### Using MinGW-w64 or TDM-GCC
 In the start menu locate and run the "Run terminal" batch file.
 For TDM-GCC this is named "MinGW Command Prompt".